SofiaSaeedAhmed/Malaysia-Based-Trip-Assistant-using-Semantic-Search/README.md

 The core objective is for the model to **understand user queries** and return the **most relevant answers** from the provided database.

+• Built a semantic travel recommendation engine for 11 Malaysian cities, covering 100+ attractions, hotels, and restaurants using Sentence Transformers (all-MiniLM-L6-v2) and FAISS for dense vector search.

+• Engineered a backend pipeline to load, preprocess, and index regional CSV datasets, supporting typo-tolerant fuzzy matching and personalised result re-ranking based on user feedback.

+• Conducted a usability study with 30 participants, collecting real user queries and feedback via a structured questionnaire to evaluate accuracy, relevance, and satisfaction, informing iterative improvements.

 ---

 ## Project Structure